Unisex public toilet: Protests and opposition

 Backlash has sometimes occurred when unisex public toilets have been implemented without wide public embrace.
 After backlash, and complaints from women, the Barbican Centre in the UK was required to reconsider its original design.
 They later issued a statement promising that, in addition to unisex public toilets, they would keep sex-separated toilets as well.
 In Los Angeles in 2016, there were violent clashes between supporters and opponents of toilets.
 Students, who attended the school with unisex toilets, confronted the adult protestors who had been outside the school with signs and horns.
 In Germany in 2018, the newly installed unisex toilets at Bielefeld University have repeatedly been vandalized.
 In Toronto, also in 2018, people complained about a unisex washrooms in a mall.
 In May 2021, The Daily Telegraph reported that Robert Jenrick, the communities secretary, was planning to ban unisex toilets in public buildings in order to "maintain safeguards that protect women".
-In the UK, the group Resisters plastered stickers all over the UK to protest what they called the confiscation of women's spaces.
-The stickers were in the shape of a penis and stated, "Women Don't Have Penises."
-A number of local women's groups referred to the behaviour as insulting to transgender persons and hate speech.